 Kakkis believes Accelerated Approval, unfortunately, “is not being used very often in rare disease,” calling further limitations “misguided.”
 From his perspective, Accelerated Approval should be strengthened, not weakened.

-Per Duane Schulthess, CEO of Vital Transformation, a health research firm, most Accelerated Approval drugs gain full approval quickly.
+Per Duane Schulthess, CEO of Vital Transformation, a health research firm, most Accelerated Approval drugs gain traditional approval quickly.
 Drugs that take longer to get approved usually treat rare diseases, for which tests are challenging.

 And though Accelerated Approval drugs must prove overall effectiveness a few years after entering the market, some lawmakers would shorten that timeline with “a bill that was looking at putting a hard cap of five years for a data collection part” of the approval.